History of the Butler Bulldogs

 Live Mascot Program

-Presence of a live “mascot” was a tradition that eventually faded in the 1970s.
-Then, in 2000, representatives in the University Relations department convinced Butler officials to adopt an English bulldog to serve as official mascot, as chronicled by Anthony Schoettle in the Indianapolis Business Journal.
+The presence of a live “mascot” was a tradition that eventually faded in the 1970s.
+Then, in 2000, representatives in the University Relations department convinced Butler officials to adopt an English bulldog to serve as the official mascot, as chronicled by Anthony Schoettle in the Indianapolis Business Journal.

 Local English bulldog breeders, Frank and Jeane King, of Lizton, Ind. came forward and agreed to donate a registered AKC English bulldog puppy to Butler University in 2000 after university officials agreed to acquire an official mascot.